Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 3.1.2
 _Released April 15, 2014, correlating to ExactTarget's 2014-04 Release_<br/>

->_This version no longer supported as of November 10, 2014._

 * MPUSH-1941 - Fix expectation of no message per period (geofences)
 * MPUSH-1926 - Sometimes geofences aren't monitored after device reboot
 * MPUSH-1858 - Don't use ORMLite's built-in reference counting so developers can still use it.